tomjoht/tomjoht.github.io/_restapicourse/docapis_json_console.md

 You can then access the values from the response object using object notation.
 In this example, the response is just logged to the console.

+This is likely a bit fuzzy right now, but it will become more clear with an example in the next section.

 ## Logging responses to the console

 The piece of code that logged the response to the console was simply this: